 Walk Once a Week

 Walk once a Week" scheme, WOW.
-We aim for every child in the school to walk to school at least once each week and we keep a tally in class.
+We aim for every child in the school to walk to school at least once each week.
 In School we use the Travel Tracker which is a web-based tool that uses the class whiteboard to make the WoW experience big, bold and interactive.
 Each week the class that walks the most wins the WOW trophy in assembly and looks after it for a week!
 The children are very motivated by this and keen to win the class trophy.

 Here are some different ways you can make this work for you and your family: